takkun-mint/FallGuysTools/README.md

 <br><br><br>

   ## ChangeLog (English) <br>

+  ○ 4.53.00 <br>
+    ・ Fixed a problem in which the External Display Timer window did not appear when "FallGuys_Client.exe" was not started when the tool was started. <br>
+    ・ Optimized the program that retrieves and manipulates the status of some "FallGuys_client.exe" programs. <br>
+    ・ Fixed a problem in PlayerList in which the log of elimination decisions for players who did not appear during round loading during the round of point acquisition was outputted, in which zero points were calculated. <br>
+    ・ When a player is still alive, the game screen is automatically activated and brought to the forefront when the countdown begins just before the start of the round. <br>
+    *  Due to unstable operation, it is disabled at this time. <br>
+    ・ The PlayerList display was sometimes corrupted at the end of a round, so the re-displayed area has been changed. <br>
+    ・ The focus status of the game can no longer be retrieved from the log file, so the focus status is now retrieved on the tools. <br>
+    *  The data is retrieved once per second in consideration of the processing speed of the tool.
+Therefore, it may take some time to reflect the status. <br>
+    ・ The number of teams that can clear a squad is no longer displayed when the squad's clear rate is 100%. <br>
+    ・ Fixed a problem in which the elapsed time was displayed externally for some rounds, but was also displayed for rounds in which points were acquired. <br>
+    ・ In the PlayerList, constant drawing of the PlayerList in some point acquisition rounds was interfering with the operation of the tool, so the PlayerList is now updated after a certain number of point changes. <br>
+    ・ Added exception setting in Tournament Mode for certain tournaments only. <br>

   ○ 4.52.12 <br>
     ・ Variables are now initialized once when initialization of a tool fails. <br>